 Staff and students of the Department of Zoology, Melbourne University, have been conducting fauna research in the Strathbogie Ranges since ca 1994.

 A variety of projects have been undertaken, primarily investigating the ecology of the Mountain Brushtail Possum (Trichosurus cunninghami formerly T. caninus), but also studies of echidnas, antechinus and macropods, in fragmented forest habitat in the Strathbogie & Boho South districts.
-These research projects are conducted under the supervision of Dr Kath Handasyde, Dept. of Zoology, who runs a field research station at Boho South.
+Many of these research projects were conducted under the supervision of Dr Kath Handasyde, formerly of the Dept. of Zoology, University of Melbourne.

 List of Completed Projects